Ukraine’s Supreme Court Declares Saakashvili’s Expulsion from Ukraine Legal

 On November 19, Ukraine’s Supreme Court declared the expulsion of Mikheil Saakashvili from Ukraine to Poland (on February 12, 2018) legal.
-Ukrainian media has presented a report regarding the subject.
+Ukrainian media has presented a report on the subject.

 Saakashvili acquired Ukrainian citizenship in 2015.
 He was appointed the chairman of the Odesa Regional State Administration.
 Saakashvili tendered his resignation in the autumn of 2016, and on July 26, 2017, President Petro Poroshenko stripped him of Ukrainian citizenship.